-The new approach to our perception of the death and the Universe is called biocentrism and comes from the world of quantum physics and the theory of parallel universes but also from Einstein.
+This new approach to our perception of death and the Universe is called biocentrism and comes from the world of quantum physics and the theory of a parallel universe.

-In a universe without space and time (with the meaning that we give them) the concept of death, of the end simply does not exist.
-How much the death, as we experience it with a specific function of our brain, corresponds to the objective reality which we have no tools to understand?
+And it’s the same in the grand scale of things as well.
+In a universe without space and time (with the meaning that we give them), the concept of death or the end simply does not exist.
+How much of death, as we experience it with a specific function of our brain, corresponds to the objective reality which we have no tools to understand?

 Immortality is not a constant presence in a world without end because it exists outside the concept of time as we know it.
-It exists in the world outside of our perceptual ability and whatever we consider real or not.
-Thus, we can’t perceive the reality which is not restricted by space, time and laws of the Universe but extends throughout its parallel infinite space-time forms.
+Thus, according to this theory, it exists in the world outside of our perceptual ability to understand and whatever we consider real or an illusion.